BU-Spark/bu-spark/documentation/code-quests/flutter.md

 ## LET'S GET STARTED!

-The first thing we have to do is install it from [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install).
+The first thing we have to do is install it from <a href="https://docs.flutter.dev/get-started/install" target="_blank" rel="noopener noreferrer">https://docs.flutter.dev/get-started/install</a>.

-Installing Flutter and optimizing settings can be more complicated than you’re used to, so here’s a walkthrough for [Windows](https://www.youtube.com/watch?v=DvZuJeTHWaw), and here is a walkthrough for [Mac](https://www.youtube.com/watch?v=BwKfjzxTGXI).
+Installing Flutter and optimizing settings can be more complicated than you’re used to, so here’s a walkthrough for <a href="https://www.youtube.com/watch?v=DvZuJeTHWaw" target="_blank" rel="noopener noreferrer">Windows</a>, and here is a walkthrough for <a href="https://www.youtube.com/watch?v=BwKfjzxTGXI" target="_blank" rel="noopener noreferrer">Mac</a>.

 We’re going to get you started with Android Studio development, but it only takes a couple extra steps to develop on Apple too that you can take later.
 There may be slight differences in versions and such, but they should be easy to figure out.